Friends on the Other Side

-"Friends on the Other Side" is a song from the 2009 animated film The Princess and the Frog.
+"Friends on the Other Side" is a song from Disney Animation's 2009 film The Princess and the Frog.
 It was written by Randy Newman and is sung by Keith David, the voice of the film's villain, Doctor Facilier.
 It depicts Facilier beginning his plan to take over New Orleans by first deceiving Prince Naveen while at the same time getting his valet, Lawrence, to become his ally.
-This song is reprised later in the film when he fails and is dragged into the voodoo spirit world.
+This song is reprised later in the film when he fails his voodoo spirit accomplices, a.k.a. the 'Friends on the Other Side' of the bargain deal, and he, along with his shadow, are being dragged into the voodoo spirit world.

 Production

 The song shares many similarities with Ursula's "Poor Unfortunate Souls" in The Little Mermaid, both being sung by villains who claim to do business by helping make the dreams of others come true when in reality, they're doing what they do for their own benefit and delight, and both are used as means to deceive the protagonists (both, coincidentally, being royals) into making deals with them, and both songs ending with the protagonist undergoing a mystical transformation that will last for nearly most of the film.

-"Friends on the Other Side" is the first song in almost a decade after "Hellfire" from The Hunchback of Notre Dame in 1996, and the deleted song "Snuff Out the Light" from The Emperor's New Groove in 2000, to continue the tradition of Disney villains of newer Disney films having their own songs.
+"Friends on the Other Side" is the first song in almost a decade after "Hellfire" from The Hunchback of Notre Dame in 1996, to continue the tradition of Disney villains of newer Disney films having their own signature songs.